 While honey hair color looks flawless on just about everyone, we particularly like it on long hair.
 The multifaceted hue looks extra good when it can move and catch the light.

 Our favorite hair colors are nearly always those that seem to have the most depth.
 Nobody wants to spend hundreds of dollars on a fresh color only to find that it’s seriously underwhelming.
+That’s why caramel hair is so good!

 If we're totally honest, chocolate is a shade that mostly makes us very hungry.
 Growling stomachs aside, this delightful color neatly edges its way into the light brown category.
 It’s primarily a balanced brunette that gets its depth from soft light brown notes.